Fiori-Tracker/fioritracker.github.io/1909SPS06/installation/known-issues.md

 During transport in the pop up windows with options for transport please mark 'Ignore invalid Component version' checkbox and go ahead with this option.

+Problem:

-LAter when continuing with imports for Main part you will get another error:
+Later when continuing with imports for Main part you will get another error:

 `Program ZCL_ZFIORITRACKER_DPC=========CP, Include ZCL_ZFIORITRACKER_DPC=========CM06L: Syntax error in line 000002`<br>
 `Method 'EXECUTE_ACTION' is unknown or PROTECTED or PRIVATE'`

+Solution:

+Regenerate the service in transaction SEGW and ignore the transport error.